DataBiosphere/terra-workspace-manager/terra-workspace-manager-jmeter/README.md

 - jmeter-plugins-functions
 - Custom JMeter plugin functions by us (see module automation-jmeter-plugins)

-### Deploying test to JMeter master-slave Kubernetes cluster
+### Deploying test to JMeter director/worker Kubernetes cluster
-- $namespace is the namespace of JMeter master-slave infrastructure
+- $namespace is the namespace of JMeter director/worker infrastructure
-- $master_pod is JMeter master pod
+- $director_pod is JMeter director pod
 - $test_name is name of the test (e.g. CreateworkspaceSimulation)

-kubectl -n $namespace exec -ti $master_pod -- /bin/bash /load_test "$test_name"
+kubectl -n $namespace exec -ti $director_pod -- /bin/bash /load_test "$test_name"

 NB: Command will eventually be wrapped in a shell script